Flat Fee Landlord

 The cleanest approach: list for rent with a clear clause that the property is also listed for sale and the rental may be terminated with appropriate notice if the property sells.
 This is fully disclosed to any rental applicant upfront — no surprises.

-If you accept a tenant, the lease should specify a specific notice period (60–90 days is typical) that gives the tenant time to find replacement housing if the property sells.
-Some landlords offer a rent reduction in exchange for this flexibility — that's a negotiation between the parties.
+If you accept a tenant, the lease should specify a specific notice period (60-90 days is typical) that gives the tenant time to find replacement housing if the property sells.
+Some landlords offer a rent reduction in exchange for this flexibility — that is a negotiation between the parties.

 Practical Considerations